rtlabs-com/.github/profile/README.md

 - **Open Source**: The code available on this GitHub repository is licensed under the GPL v3.
 Please note that the code here is great for product evaluation, but is behind in features and not intended for production use.
 - **Commercial License**: The latest versions with full features and commercial licenses can be purchased at [rt-labs.com](https://rt-labs.com).

-Before using our stacks in a commercial product, please ensure you understand and comply with the licensing terms (avaliable in product repos).
+Before using our stacks, please ensure you understand and comply with the licensing terms (avaliable in product repos).